1jour1vin

 Manuals

-Strictly parcel-by-parcel.
-Alcoholic fermentation takes place in concrete vats over 8 to 12 days.
+Strictly single-vineyard.
+Alcoholic fermentation takes place in concrete tanks over a period of 8 to 12 days.

 Livestock farming